Fresno County DA drops murder charge in Salwasser case after two hung juries

 After weighing options, Harrell moved the hearing from his regular courtroom, which was empty, to a packed courtroom where a court reporter was still working.
 Most court reporters are on strike.
 Chanting by strikers from outside the courthouse, while not audible in the courtroom, could at times be heard in the hallways.

-The charge is being dismissed because it’s not likely a third jury trial will result in a different verdict, the District Attorney’s Office said.
+The charge is being dismissed because it’s not likely a third jury trial will result in a different verdict, the DA’s office said in a statement.

-“At the conclusion of the second trial involving Mr. Canas, my office felt that the evidence, as it stands today, is insufficient to support a conviction beyond a reasonable doubt at another trial,” the statement by Assistant District Attorney Steve Wright said.
+“At the conclusion of the second trial involving Mr. Canas, my office felt that the evidence, as it stands today, is insufficient to support a conviction beyond a reasonable doubt at another trial,” read the statement from Assistant District Attorney Steve Wright.
 “Mr. Lacy, after discussing the state of the case with the victim’s family, dismissed the case today without prejudice.”

 Defense attorney Ralph Torres said he’s not worried his client will be tried again.

-At Canas’ first trial, the jury voted not guilty on first degree murder, and hung 9-3 on second degree murder, with only three favoring guilt, he said.
-In the the second trial on second degree murder, which ended last month, the jury voted 10-2 in favor of not guilty.
+At Canas’ first trial, the jury voted not guilty on first-degree murder, and hung 9-3 on second-degree murder, with only three favoring guilt, Torres said.
+In the second trial on second-degree murder, which ended last month, the jury voted 10-2 in favor of not guilty.

 Torres, a private practice attorney, defended Canas at both trials.
 Canas faced 40 years to life in prison if he’d been found guilty at the second trial.

-If found guilty of all charges and sentenced to the longest terms, he could be sentenced to 10 years in prison.
+If found guilty of all charges and sentenced to the longest terms, he faces 10 years in prison.
 But his attorney said Canas has been behind bars for more than four and half years, so combined with credits for time served he should be released before long.

 After the judge approved dismissing the murder charge, Canas could be seen shaking his attorney’s hand in gratitude.